kumar303/mohawk/docs/security.rst

 * Consider :ref:`nonce`.
 * Hawk lets you verify that you're talking to the person you think you are.
-  In a lot of ways, this is more trustworthy than SSL/TLS but to guard against your own `stupidity`_ you should probably use both HTTPS and Hawk.
+  In a lot of ways, this is more trustworthy than SSL/TLS but to guard against your own `stupidity`_ as well as prevent general eavesdropping, you should probably use both HTTPS and Hawk.
 * The `Hawk`_ spec says that signing request/response content is *optional* but just for extra paranoia, Mohawk raises an exception if you skip content checks without knowing it.